lolothecoder/BARK_Documentation/docs/source/information/dingo_last_sem.rst

 What was done on DINGO?
 =======================

-Last semester we wanted to finish up DINGO and give it to PAWS to program.
-However, that failed for a multitude of reasons
+Last semester, our goal was to complete DINGO and hand it over to the PAWS team for programming.
+Unfortunately, we encountered several challenges that prevented us from reaching that milestone.
+Some of the main obstacles included:

-including: lack of clear tasks for team members, lack of documentations, organization, miscommunications and delays in shipments.
-This year we hope to improve.
+* Unclear task assignments within the team
+* Insufficient documentation and organization
+* Miscommunications
+* Delays in component shipments

 Quick Bullet points of what we did:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~